Install the Koha ILS

 Public OPAC

-When the install and setup are complete, you can login with your admin credentials, and you will have access to the staff interface.
-To view the public facing OPAC, you need to make a setting change.
-In Koha:
+When the install and setup are complete, you can login with the admin credentials that you created during the web installer process, and you will have access to the staff interface.

 • Click on More in the top drop down box